taunsquared/graphic-novel-thesis/ComicBookScript/2019-01-14_Script-Milestone1.md

 Eireena: **"If you take your sanctuary with us, this is the life we forsee having to accept.
 However...if you feel able to travel a more dangerous path...there is another option."**

-## Diagram 3: The Chemical Synapse
+## Diagram 3: Major Neurotransmitters

 **"Information recovered from [magnetic storage tapes](https://www.bloomberg.com/news/articles/2018-10-17/the-future-of-the-cloud-depends-on-magnetic-tape) at [Iron Mountain](https://en.wikipedia.org/wiki/Iron_Mountain_(company)) Archeological Site 2097-011..."**